alexelash/personal-website/_projects/administrate.md

   - type: 'default'
     layout: 'text-only'
     desc: |
       This project underscored the importance of comprehensive research, a clear creative vision, early and frequent involvement of leadership, and rigorous implementation.

-      Though I was the designer driving the development of the new brand identity, I would be remiss in not mentioning the crucial brand strategy and messaging work that had been already been developed in Marketing.
 The visual work here aimed to authentically capture the brand personality and values of the company.
   - type: 'grid'
     layout: 'side-by-side'
     caption: 'Additional applications of the new visual identity.'